aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 ### Confirm Container Insights is Enabled

-1. If for any reason, you missed to enable Container Insights in Module 4, you can enable it via AWS CLI on existing Amazon ECS clusters run the command below:
+1. If for any reason, you missed enabling Container Insights in Module 4, you can enable it via AWS CLI on existing Amazon ECS clusters run the command below:

 ```
 aws ecs update-cluster-settings --cluster Graviton2ECSCluster --settings name=containerInsights,value=enabled --region ${AWS_REGION}